-Ginger Carrot Lentil Soup is a simple, easy to make dish.
-This yummy soup with red lentils and carrots is quick to cook up when you're busy, but hungry and, it's packed with nutrition, too.
+Ginger Carrot Lentil Soup is a simple, easy to make& yummy soup.
+This delicious soup with red lentils and carrots is quick to cook up when you're busy, but hungry and, it's packed with nutrition, too.
 Carrots, as you know, are the veggie queens of beta-carotene, and antioxidant stars.
-And lentils are a great source of plant based protein, folate and lots of fibre, plus, they are a good source of iron.
+And lentils are a great source of plant-based protein, folate and lots of fibre, plus, they are a good source of iron.
 Together, they are a deliciously creamy and hearty, healthy soup that is a meal in itself.

 Most of the world's production of lentils is here in Canada, in particular, the province of Saskatchewan.
 Thanks, Saskatchewan!
 This is a fact I didn't know until I read it on the lentils website linked above.

-So, go buy some lentils, it won't cost you much $, and they keep forever in your pantry.
-If you are already a fan of lentils, or a new fan after trying this recipe, I have more recipes for you right here.
+So, go buy some lentils, it won't cost you much cash, and they keep forever in your pantry.
+If you are already a fan of lentils or a new fan after trying this recipe, I have more recipes for you right here.
 Try Mediterranean Lentil Salad, Moroccan Chicken & Lentils, or Roasted Cauliflower Lentil Curry

 - salt & pepper